valdivj/Gstreamer_KinectV2/README.md

 Most of this stuff is needed just to compile the gstreamer plugins for the KinectV2.
 I ran these commands after installing the latest nano SD card image :r32.3.1.
-Here is the link to the git hub repo if that I got the plugins from: https://github.com/lubosz/gst-plugins-vr.git
+Here is the link to the git hub repo that I got the plugins from:

+ https://github.com/lubosz/gst-plugins-vr.git